 Always preheat the oven before you start making the batter.
 Every oven is different, so keep an eye on your muffins and cupcakes to avoid overbaking them.
 We recommend to set a timer for the minimum baking time then test them with a toothpick.
 If no batter sticks to the toothpick, they’re done!

 How to store muffins and cupcakes: If there is a small cake left from time to time, you can store it in an airtight container up to 3 days.
 Muffins and cupcakes get dry easily and lose their aroma in the refrigerator.
 When you have a lot leftover, you can also freeze muffins and cupcakes as long as they are unfrosted.
 Defrosted and baked, they taste (almost) as good as new and can be decorated as usual.

 Gluten-free or vegan muffins and cupcakes: Of course, there are plenty of options for baking gluten-free or vegan cupcakes and muffins.
 You can find gluten-free flours in almost every grocery store.
 Almond flour, buckwheat flour, millet flour, and rice flour are just a small selection of what is suitable for baking.
 Want more tips of gluten-free baking?
 Find them here.
 These cranberry oatmeal muffins are both gluten-free and vegan:

 It is even easier to replace animal-based products than flours.
 Use margarine instead of butter, plant-based milks (oat, almond, or soy) in milk’s place, and replace eggs.
 Try these swaps for yourself with our recipe for simple birthday-cupcakes:

 What are your favorite cupcakes and muffins?
-Tell us in the comments or send your favorite recipe to firstname.lastname@example.org!
+Tell us in the comments or upload your favorite recipe to our app to share it with the community.